horsburgh/hs_schema.org/guides/HydroShare_Technical_Implementation.md

 ## so:citation element

 The [so:citation](https://schema.org/citation) element is used in Schema.org to reference some other creative work, such as another publication, web page, scholarly article, etc. It is not used to store the citation of the resource being described as that information is assembled from the information expressed in the other metadata elements.
 Thus, the [so:citation](https://schema.org/citation) element should be used to encode related resources from HydroShare's metadata.
 Citations can be expressed as either [so:text](https://schema.org/text) or [so:CreativeWork](https://schema.org/CreativeWork) elements.
-In either case, there is no way to encode HydroShare's relationship type metadata element.
+In either case, there is no way to encode HydroShare's relationship type metadata element without going to a more complicated provenance model.
 Because of this, the [so:citation](https://schema.org/citation) element will be encoded as an array of text elements, where the text elements are whatever the HydroShare user has specified as the text for the related resource - in the example below, the full text citations of the related resources.

 ### Example 9: so:citation element